 5.04.3.1 Hearings requested by students charged with violation of the Code will be heard by a Board, which will consist of the Chairperson, Vice-Chairperson, and the other student and faculty members of the Board.

-5.04.3.3 In the event that a member of the Board is involved as a charging party, witness, or the accused in the violation to be heard by the committee, the Chairperson will excuse that member and may appoint the alternate to represent the appropriate pharmacy class as a member in place of the excused member.
+5.04.3.3 In the event that a member of the Board Hearing Committee is involved as a charging party, witness, or the student charged in the violation to be heard by the committee, the Chairperson will excuse that member and may appoint the alternate to represent the appropriate pharmacy class as a member in place of the excused member.

-5.04.3.5 In the event the Vice-Chairperson is involved as a charging party or witness, or is the accused in the violation to be heard by the committee, the Chairperson will excuse the Vice-Chairperson.
+5.04.3.5 In the event the Vice-Chairperson is involved as a charging party or witness, or is the student charged in the violation to be heard by the committee, the Chairperson will excuse the Vice-Chairperson.
 In this case, the Dean will appoint a temporary Vice-Chairperson.

-5.04.3.6 If neither a member nor alternate can be present to hear a case, the Board may proceed provided the Chairperson, Vice-Chairperson and three other members, or duly appointed alternates, are present.
+5.04.3.6 If neither a member nor alternate can be present to hear a case, the Board Hearing Committee may proceed provided the Chairperson, Vice-Chairperson and three other members, or duly appointed alternates, are present.

-5.04.3.7 Board members or duly appointed alternates must be present during the entire hearing process to participate in subsequent deliberations.
+5.04.3.7 Board Hearing Committee members or duly appointed alternates must be present during the entire hearing process to participate in subsequent deliberations.

-5.04.3.9 All recommendations and findings of the Board will be forwarded to the Office of the Dean within two (2) working days by the Chairperson.
+5.04.3.9 All recommendations and findings of the Board Hearing Committee will be forwarded to the Office of the Dean within two (2) working days by the Chairperson.

 6.00 RESPONSIBILITIES OF THE OFFICE OF THE DEAN

-6.01 To administer the pledge (Section 2.01) and the reaffirmation of the pledge (Section 2.02) to all students entering the professional programs of the College of Pharmacy.
+6.01 To administer the pledge (Section 2.01) and the reaffirmation of the pledge (Section 2.02) to student pharmacists at the beginning of the academic year.

 6.02 To provide information concerning the provisions of the Code and modifications of the Code to faculty, students and staff of the College of Pharmacy.